The AERIS catalogue contains all data available from the AERIS Data and Service Centre. It consists of:

 To make them FAIR, these vocabularies are currently being published.
 This will facilitate their alignment with other vocabularies, for example those of the other Data Terra centres.

 Assignment of DOI

 A DOI is a unique identifier permanently assigned to a digital object, in this case a dataset.
 Once created, a DOI cannot be deleted but the associated information can be modified, in particular the URL of its landing page.

-- Guaranteeing long-term access to the resource (more sustainable than a simple URL)
+- Guarantees long-term access to the resource (more sustainable than a simple URL)

-- Facilitating the discovery, sharing and reuse of data
+- Facilitates discovery, sharing and reuse of data

-AERIS has an agreement with the INIST to assign DOIs to catalogue datasets (at the request of its manager).
+AERIS has an agreement with the INIST scientific and technical information institute to assign DOIs to catalogue datasets (where requested by the person in charge of the dataset).
 For these datasets, AERIS undertakes to:

-AERIS only assigns DOIs on data sets for which the centre is responsible and which are correctly registered in the catalogue.
-However, in the event of a more urgent need to obtain a DOI, for example for data associated with a publication, please do not hesitate to contact us.
-We will be able to direct you to the service best suited to your situation.
+AERIS only assigns DOIs to datasets for which the centre is responsible and which are correctly listed in the catalogue.
+However, in the event of a more urgent need to obtain a DOI, for example for data associated with a publication, do not hesitate to contact us.
+We will be able to direct you to the service best able to assist you.

 This service follows the recommendations of the Interpole Group.
-For more information: https://interpole.data-terra.org/doi/
+For more information, see https://interpole.data-terra.org/doi/.